waltdisgrace/learn-katacoda/stratis/step6.md

 # Create a filesystem

 A filesystem is a hierarchy of directories that is used to organize files on a storage media.
 Multiple Stratis filesystems may be created from a pool.
-Like pools, all filesystems must have a name; you can name the filesystem my_first_fs.
+Like pools, all filesystems must have a name; you can name the filesystem __my_first_fs__.

 Create my_first_fs from the pool that you created, my_pool.